Scott Curtis (FBI agent)

-Scott Curtis is an American former FBI special agent known for leading high-profile investigations into organized crime and political corruption.
+Scott R. Curtis is an American former FBI special agent known for leading high-profile investigations into organized crime and political corruption.
 He played a significant role in dismantling the Colombo crime family in New York and later transferred to Allentown, Pennsylvania to investigate corruption in Pennsylvania municipalities including Allentown and Reading.
 After retiring from the FBI, Curtis was hired to investigate workplace harassment and discrimination in Allentown.

 Early life and education

 Curtis trained in competitive gymnastics as a teenager at the Parkettes National Gymnastics Training Center in Allentown, Pennsylvania, commuting from New Jersey several times each week to practice.
-In January 1986, he was recruited to the gymnastics team at the United States Military Academy at West Point, from which he graduated in May 1990, then served five years as a U.S. Army officer.
+He enrolled at the United States Military Academy at West Point, where he earned a gymnastics scholarship.
+He was a member of the Army Black Knights men's gymnastics for four seasons, from 1986 through 1990, and served as team captain for his senior year.
+Upon graduation in May 1990, he served for five years as a United States Army infantry officer.

 Career

 Organized crime investigations

 Curtis joined the FBI in 1996 and was assigned to the organized crime squad in the New York City field office.
 He first gained national recognition for his work in the 2000s and 2010s, targeting organized crime in New York.
 He was the lead agent in the 2011 effort to dismantle the Colombo crime family, helping to prosecute more than 100 gangsters and persuading at least a dozen members to become government informants.
 Former Deputy U.S. Attorney General Greg Andres credited Curtis with significantly diminishing the power of the Colombo family through his investigations, and newspapers called him "the scourge of the Colombo crime family."
-He is also credited with spearheading the largest single-day arrest of 127 organized-crime members in U.S. history.
+He is also credited with spearheading the largest single-day takedown of organized-crime members in U.S. history, 127 arrests.

+In June 2011, following the dismantling of Colombo family leadership, FBI Director Robert Mueller formally recognized Special Agent Curtis for his "hard work" and "significant role in the success achieved in this case" in an officially archived agency determination internally routed through the Bureau's command.